Muskox Hunting in Alaska

 - $500 residents

 - You are required to file a hunt report (online or via US mail) - whether or not you were successful in taking an animal.
-If you fail to report, you will be ineligible for any registration, drawing or Tier II permits in Alaska the following season.
+If you fail to report, you will be ineligible for any drawing, Targeted, Tier II, registration (including Tier I, Nelchina caribou) permits in Alaska the following season.

 In addition to your personal hunting equipment, you might also consider bringing the following items: